Faming Qinpu

 The lyrics are translated, and I sing them in my recording.

-Grouped with Ying Zhou; my translation of the lyrics is not complete and I play the melody much too fast for them to be sung in the recording.
+Grouped with Ying Zhou; my translation of the lyrics was completed after I actually recorded my reconstruction, and I play the melody much too fast for them to be sung in the recording.

 In all cases I have tried to sing the lyrics by themselves (usually silently) to test how well they seem to fit the melody.
 For a performance a separate singer would be necessary.